ibm-cloud-architecture/eda-rt-inventory-gitops/environments/multi-tenancy/student/README.md

 # Lab to learn how to deploy a event-driven solution

-In this lab you will learn how to modify the configuration of the different services of a real-time invnetory demo and fow to deploy it using OpenShift Gitops.
+In this lab, you will learn how to modify the configuration of the different services of a real-time inventory demo and how to deploy the solution using OpenShift GitOps and a GitOps approach.

-Each Student will have received a unique identifier and need to modify current settings in this folder with the student id.
-All the current configurations are for `student_1`.
+Each Student will have received a unique identifier and will modify the current settings in this folder with their student id.
+All the current configurations are currently set for `student_1`.

 We assume the following are pre-set in you OpenShift cluster: